 - Then add the ground masala and saute well for 2 to 3 minutes.
 You will get a nice aroma from the spices as they cook

-- Then, return the mutton back to the pan, saute another 2 to 3 minutes until the mutton is well coated in the masala
+- Return the mutton back to the pan, saute another 2 to 3 minutes until the mutton is well coated in the masala.

 - When done taste and adjust seasoning.
 If necessary add more water for consistency.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos